jrr-microbio/metag_virus_training/viral_tutorial.md

 In this command, we give pullseq our input assembly (-i contigs.fa) and require a minimum length of 10,000bp (-m 10000) and then write this to a new file (-o contigs_10000.fa).
 This is the file that you will provide VirSorter in the next step.
 Note: For best data management practice, delete the subsetted-assembly file (contigs_10000.fa) once you have run the following steps to identify viral genomes.
 You can re-pull contigs at any time if needed, and the output file will be the same.

-### Step 3: Virsorter2, checkV and DRAM-v for viral recovery and identification
+### Step 3: Virsorter2, CheckV and DRAM-v for viral recovery and identification

 To confidently identify contigs of viral nature we will use information provided by VirSorter2, CheckV, and DRAM-v through a series of steps.